LUXT

-LUXT were an American electro-industrial group formed in Sacramento, California, United States by multi-instrumentalists Anna Christine and Erie Loch, with Loch composing the lyrics.
+LUXT was an American industrial metal band formed in Sacramento, California by multi-instrumentalists Anna Christine and Erie Loch, with Loch composing the lyrics.

 History

 LUXT was formed out of Sacramento, California in 1995 by multi-instrumentalists Anna Christine and Erie Loch.
-Their 1996 debut album was titled Jezebel Thirteen Three and released by band's label Chalkhead Records.
+Their 1996 debut album was titled Jezebel Thirteen Three and released by the band's label Chalkhead Records.
 In 1997 the band was signed to 21st Circuitry and released their second album Disrepair in March.
 LUXT's third album Razing Eden followed a year later and was released by 21st Circuitry.
 It was viewed as a marked improvement over their previous work because of its higher production value and greater focus on hooks and melodies.
 In 2000 the band self-released another album for Chalkhead Records titled Chromasex Monkeydrive.